-As in the case with the other MTW activities, HACSM has an existing hardship policy, which includes the portability policy, to address exemption to various activities.
-The same hardship policy which can be found in Appendix Four will be offered to SAYAT participants, in its' entirety.
+As in the case with the other MTW activities, HACSM has an existing hardship policy.
+The same hardship policy which can be found in Appendix Four will be offered to SAYAT participants.
 Additionally, MHA has a history of working with SAYAT youth, to find and secure affordable housing options outside of the voucher program, thus mitigating a potential return to homelessness for the referred individuals.

-As of December 31, 2018, there are 10 households enrolled in the SAYAT program and participating in the FSS program.
-HACSM looks forward to providing more information on the progress of the program at the end of FY18 regarding the household's success and progress since enrollment.
+As of December 31, 2019, there are 13 households enrolled in the SAYAT program and 4 participating in the FSS program.
+HACSM looks forward to providing more information on the progress of the program at the end of CY20 regarding the household's success and progress since enrollment.